-The matching program will continue in effect until it expires, unless terminated, renewed, or modified, as stated in this agreement.
+The starting and completion dates of the matching program are consistent with the effective and expiration dates of this agreement.
+The matching program will continue in effect until it expires unless terminated, as stated in this agreement.
 SSA will conduct batch matches for SSI applicants or recipients with the NDNH database no more frequently than quarterly; online access queries will be conducted only as needed according to the purposes stated in this agreement.